-This topic introduces the concepts, scenarios, and usage instructions of MQ scheduled messages and delayed messages.
+This topic introduces the concepts, scenarios, and usage precautions of RocketMQ scheduled messages and delayed messages.

-- Scheduled message: A producer sends a message to MQ server, hoping the message is postponed to reach the consumer at a certain time.
+- Scheduled message: A producer sends a message to the RocketMQ broker, but intends the message to be postponed to reach the consumer at a certain time.
 The message is a scheduled message.

-- Delayed message: A producer sends a message to MQ server, hoping the message is delayed in order to reach the consumer at a certain time.
+- Delayed message: A producer sends a message to the RocketMQ broker, but intends the message to be delayed in order to reach the consumer after a certain period of time.
 The message is a delayed message.

 There are some coding differences between scheduled messages and delayed messages, but they have the same effect.
-The message will not be delivered immediately after it is sent to the MQ server, but will be delivered to the consumer after being delayed for a fixed period of time, which is specified in the attributes of the message.
+Such messages will not be delivered immediately after they are sent to the RocketMQ broker, but will be delivered to the consumer after being delayed for a specific period of time, which is specified in the attributes of the message.

 - When a time window is required for message production and consumption.
 For example, in e-commerce transactions, an order is closed after a payment timer times out.
-A delayed message is sent upon the creation of an order.
-This message will be delivered to the corresponding consumer in 30 minutes.
+A delayed message is sent upon the creation of such an order.
+This message will be delivered to the corresponding consumer after 30 minutes.
 After receiving this message, the consumer needs to determine whether payment has been made.
 If the payment is not complete, the order is then closed.
 Otherwise, the consumer ignores the message.

 - To trigger scheduled tasks with messages.
 For example, sending a notification message to a user at a specified time.

-- For scheduled and delayed messages, the parameter msg.setStartDeliverTime needs to be set to a time point after the current time stamp (ms).
-If it is set to a time point before the current time stamp, the message will be immediately delivered to the consumer.
+- For scheduled messages or delayed messages, the msg.setStartDeliverTime parameter needs to be set to a time point (unit: milliseconds) after the current timestamp.
+If the scheduled time is earlier than the current timestamp, the message is immediately delivered to the consumer.